 - Program faculty bring years of expertise in geographic information science.

 - The program continually adapts to develop skills and provide relevant workforce experience.

 - Coursework addresses core technical, analytical, professional, and interpersonal competencies required of geospatial practitioners.

 - Student research projects focus on industry-informed topics.

 - Networking and professional development experiences are offered.

 - The program features a small cohort of 25 students.

 - Advanced technical and analytical skills in Geographic Information Systems, cartography, remote sensing, enterprise geodatabases, and programming

 Audrey Sauvey GIS Specialist Master of Science in Geographic Information Science

-“Not only did the MSGISci program fulfill my hopes, but it had the added benefit of the diverse education and experience I gained through the course work.
+“Not only did the MSGIS program fulfill my hopes, but it had the added benefit of the diverse education and experience I gained through the course work.
 Night and weekend classes made it easy for me to provide an income while gaining an education.
 The days were rewarding due to the collaboration of all students in the cohort, and all instructors continuously gave details on how to take a project just one step higher.
 I learned such a great deal in those courses, and still utilize my notes today.
-Without the MSGISci program and their collaboration with the Bureau of Land Management, I would not have gained this position."
+Without the MSGIS program and their collaboration with the Bureau of Land Management, I would not have gained this position."